KM-Playground/deepsource_lab/README.md

 ## CI/CD Pipeline

 This project includes a GitHub Actions workflow that automatically:
-- ✅ Builds the project on every push to `main` branch
+- ✅ Builds all modules on every push to `main` branch
-- ✅ Runs all 160 unit tests
+- ✅ Runs all 159 unit tests across all modules
-- ✅ Generates JaCoCo coverage reports (XML and HTML)
+- ✅ Generates JaCoCo coverage reports (individual + aggregate)
+- ✅ Publishes test results with [dorny/test-reporter](https://github.com/dorny/test-reporter)
+- ✅ Uploads coverage reports as artifacts (retained for 30 days)
-- ✅ Uploads coverage to DeepSource for diff coverage analysis
+- ✅ Uploads aggregate coverage to DeepSource for diff coverage analysis
-- ✅ Publishes test results

 The workflow runs on:
 - Push to `main` branch